yashank-nimesh/society-activity-tracker/README.md

 - JWT stored in `localStorage` is vulnerable to XSS in a way an httpOnly cookie is not; acceptable for a local assignment, not for production.
 - No password-reset or email-verification flow.
-- No pagination on member/event/contribution lists — fine at seed-data scale, would need it at real scale.
+- No pagination on member/event/contribution lists — fine at demo-data scale, would need it at real scale.
 - Inactivity detection uses a simple fixed rule (last 3 meetings) rather than a configurable policy.
 - No automated test suite included (manual/self-check verification only, documented in the project's final self-check).
+- No database seed/reset script — data must be created through the UI (or restored from an Atlas backup/export) if it's ever cleared.

 ## 19. Future Improvements